Logging in to Network Inventory

 TIP: If you have difficulties to log in to Network Inventory, contact your Network Inventory administrator.

-Sometimes you may need to specify advanced options to connect to Network Inventory.
-An advanced connection is required if you work with more than one Network Inventory database or when you need to log in to the Network Inventory under different accounts (for example, when testing the workflow).
-A set of advanced connection options, including the credentials for your personal Network Inventory technician account and the information about the database to connect, is referred to as a connection.
+Sometimes you may need to work with more than one Network Inventory database or log in to the Network Inventory under different accounts (for example, when testing the workflow).
+These scenarios require creating additional connections.
+A connection is a combination of the credentials for your personal Network Inventory technician account and the information about the database to connect.

 You can create as many connections as you need.
 When you have more than one connection, the Log in to Network Inventory window shows the Connection drop-down list, and you can choose the desired one when logging in to Network Inventory.

-To manage connections, click Manage Connections and use the Connection Manager window to create, modify, or delete your connections.
+To manage connections, click Manage Connections and use the to create, modify, or delete your connections or to import a Database Access Key.

-- Authentication - your authentications type (available in the advanced Log in to Network Inventory window).
+Authentication - your authentication type (available in the advanced Log in to Network Inventory window).

-- Manage Connections - opens the Connection Manager window where you can create and manage all the connections that are available on your system.
+Manage Connections - opens the where you can create and manage all the connections that are available on your system.